 But in reality, what is happening is way beyond nature’s normal cycles of warming and cooling, and both this new report and the IPCC Agreement are highly conservative.

 The overwhelming consensus among scientists, governments and even industry is even stronger than before.
-What the Nature report and the new study are describing is the collapse of the benign, relatively stable climate in which we evolved and have prospered for millennia, and the loss of the conditions upon which many plants, animals and other lifeforms depend for their very existence.
+What the Nature study and the new IPCC report are describing is the collapse of the benign, relatively stable climate in which we evolved and have prospered for millennia, and the loss of the conditions upon which many plants, animals and other lifeforms depend for their very existence.

 Truth be told, “climate change” is a term that inadequately describes what this report concludes.